firefly-iii/docs/docs/docs/firefly-iii/advanced-concepts/rules.md

 ##### Semi specific dates

-Firefly III 5.3.0 and higher.

 I wasn't sure what to call this, but the following date triggers can be set:

 - On the 10th day of the month
 - In february
 - In 2019
-- On the 5th of June, any year.
+- On the 5th of June, whatever the year.

 You can do this with the format `xxxx-xx-xx` where you change any set of `xx` into your desired outcome.
 The format is `year-month-day`.
 Here are some examples:

 - `xxxx-xx-10`.
-Will trigger on the 10th day of any month, any year.
+Will trigger on the 10th day of any month.
 - `xxxx-04-xx`.
 Will trigger for any date in April, no matter the year or the day.
 - `2018-xx-xx`.
 Will trigger for any date in 2018.

 You can also make some advanced combinations:

 - `2017-xx-03`.
-Will trigger on the 3rd of any month, but only in 2017.
+Will trigger on the 3rd of the month, but only in 2017.
 - `2018-09-xx`.
 Will trigger on any day in September, 2018.
 - `xxxx-08-07`.
-Will trigger on August 7th, any year.
+Will trigger on August 7th, whatever the year.

 So you could say "Transaction date is before" `xxxx-xx-10` and any transaction before the 10th of the month is triggered.

+!!! info
+    These semi specific dates are tricky.
+The `xx`-values will be filled in by the date of the transaction.
+If your rule trigger has something like "2018-xx-xx" it will never match transactions from any year except 2018.

 ## Actions